 - For members of the RPI community, including students, faculty, and staff, the price is $10.
 For members of the general public, the price is $25.

 Can I pre-register for the convention?

 - Certainly!
 Pre-registration will open a few months before the date of the convention and will allow you to guarantee yourself admission in advance in the unlikely event that we reach our maximum attendance capacity.
-In addition, there is a $10 discount for members of the general public if you pre-register, bringing the price down to fifteen dollars.
+In addition, there is a $10 discount for members of the general public if you pre-register, bringing the price down to $15.